hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Purpose

 The purpose of _add peer_ is to write into ledger the fact of peer addition into the peer network.
-After the peer was added, consensus and synchronization components will start to use it.
+After the peer was added, consensus and synchronization components will start using it.

 ### Structure